JW-333/application/README.md

 # Instructions for Grader

 - You can add a parking space to the list of parking spaces by clicking add in the menu, and in the new page, enter the location and charge of the new parking space, and click add.
 - You can search a parking space by clicking search, and in the new page, enter the location and click search.
 - You can remove a parking space by clicking remove, and in the new page, enter the index and click remove.
+- You can filter to available parking spaces by by clicking search, and in the new page, click filter.
+- You can edit a parking space by clicking edit, and in the new page, enter the information and click done.
 - You can locate my visual component in the main page, which is an image of two cars.
 - You can save the state of my application by clicking save.
 - You can reload the state of my application by clicking load.